The Blind Side

 We all have our blind sides.
 Mine is … … I guess if I knew what it was it wouldn’t be my blind side now would it?

-I do know that I am a story teller and here’s a story I heard a long time ago that illustrates how our blind spots can lead to missing out on wonderful things. (with a few embellishments of my own!)
+I do know that I am a story teller and here’s a story I heard a long time ago that illustrates how our blind spots can lead to missing out on wonderful things.

 The circus came to town with its giant tents and long caravans hiding exotic mysteries.
 They’d recently lost some of the smaller acts and in a stroke of promotional brilliance the owner of the circus advertised in the local newspaper for anyone who had a talent that might fit in with the circus.
 The auditions would be in the big tent three days hence.